mshafat/noteshub/Tasks/Tasks.kanban.md

 - Give Bahrain's remittance acknowledgement letter to Robiul Bhai for NA's sign
 - Call my list for budget and shura implementation report fill-up
 - Issue Syedpur Bagmaras this month and last month's receipt
+- Pay the bill in my draw through bKash

 ## Done